AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/create-an-adaptive-form.md

 Do the following to use XML or JSON schema as form model for an Adaptive Form:

-1. On the **[!UICONTROL Add Properties]** step of Adaptive Form creation page, tap on the **[!UICONTROL Form Model]** tab.
+1. On the **[!UICONTROL Add Properties]** step of Adaptive Form creation page, select on the **[!UICONTROL Form Model]** tab.
 1. In the Form Model tab, select **[!UICONTROL Schema]** from the **[!UICONTROL Select From]** drop-down field.

-1. Tap **[!UICONTROL Select Schema]** and do one of the following:
+1. Select **[!UICONTROL Select Schema]** and do one of the following:

-    * **[!UICONTROL Upload from disk]** - Select this option and tap Upload Schema Definition to browse and upload an XML schema or JSON schema from your file system.
+    * **[!UICONTROL Upload from disk]** - Select this option and select Upload Schema Definition to browse and upload an XML schema or JSON schema from your file system.
 The uploaded schema file resides with the form and is not accessible to other Adaptive Forms.
     * **[!UICONTROL Search in repository]** - Select this option to select from the list of schema definition files available in the repository.
 Select the XML or JSON schema file as form model.
 The selected schema is associated with the form by reference and is accessible for use in other Adaptive Forms.

       Ensure that the JSON schema filename ends with **.schema.json**.
 For example: mySchema.schema.json